Kagethelephant/dotfiles/README.md

     - HandleLidSwitch=ignore
     - HandleLidSwitchExternalPower=ignore

-A combination of this and adding `exec --no-startup-id xset -dpms force off i` and `exec --no-startup-id xset s off` to the i3 config file to turn off display power management and screensaver for ACPI, seemed to fix the freezing issue on lid closed for the surface 7.
+A combination of this and adding `exec --no-startup-id xset -dpms force off i` and `exec --no-startup-id xset s off` to the i3 config file to turn off display power management and screen-saver for ACPI, seemed to fix the freezing issue on lid closed for the surface 7.